thutt/oberon/README.md

 The self-hosting compiler is written in Oberon, and works within the rest of the native Oberon runtime system.
-The interpreter for the virtual CPU is written in C, but is compiled as C++ for the stronger-than-C type system.
+The interpreter for the virtual CPU is written in simple C++.

 The repository does not support the full Oberon operating environment at this point in time, but doing so remains a project goal.